Neil Bossart, President

 Jennifer Dreibelbis - Experience

-Ms. Dreibelbis specializes in presence/absence surveys for the Indiana bat.
+Ms. Dreibelbis specializes in presence/absence surveys for the Indiana bat and northern long-eared bat.
 She has completed numerous mist-net sites and fall portal surveys throughout the Northeast, Midwest, and Southeast.
 She has handled and identified over 2,100 Vespertilionidae including the Indiana bat and Northern Long-eared bat.
 Ms. Dreibelbis has completed bat surveys using various methodologies including: mist-nets, harp-traps, and acoustic detectors.
 The surveys were completed to determine presence/absence, species diversity, hibernacula usage, emergence/dispersal, and habitat usage.
 Additional field activities included the following: banding, measuring, weighing, transmitter attachment, photo documentation, tracking of transmitter equipped bats, and identifying bats to species.

 Ms. Dreibelbis has used surface based radio telemetry to successfully determine critical habitat, daytime roost use, foraging territories, and nursery colonies of federally endangered bat species.
 Additionally, she has entered and analyzed foraging data using LOAS and Biotas to determine critical foraging habitat for state threatened and endangered bat species.
 She has also participated in habitat evaluations for both sensitive and non-sensitive species.